jpulgarin84/nootifymenpm/README.md

 nootify_me is a notification service that delivers **critical alerts straight to your phone**.
 Designed for developers, small teams, and solopreneurs who are tired of missing important events buried in email or Slack.

 > Something breaks.
 You don't know.
 Time passes.
-> The AWS bill arrives.
+> The server bill arrives.
 It's bad.
 You spiral.
 > Now you use **nootify_me**.

 ## 👨‍💻 Contributing